Bringing plants indoors for fall - Pro tips for a successful winter

 Potted houseplants hanging on wall

-As the leaves start to change color and the days get shorter, it's time to start thinking about bringing plants indoors for Fall.
+As the leaves start to change color and the days get shorter, it's time to start thinking about bringing plants inside for Fall.
 If you're not sure how to do it, don't worry - our team at Treleaf has some tips for you!
 In this blog post, we'll discuss when to bring plants inside, what to spray on them before bringing them inside, how to transition them from outside to inside, and how to winterize them indoors.
-With these tips, your plants will stay healthy and beautiful over the winter months!
+With these tips, your indoor plants will stay healthy and beautiful over the winter months!

 Trailing philodendron on windowsill